Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/README.md

 ## How to create an API review manually

 API review can be created by uploading an artifact to APIView tool.
 Type of the artifact is different across each language.
 Some language, for e.g., Swift requires developer to run parser tool locally to generate stub file and upload json stub file instead of any artifact.
-Following are the detailed instruction on hwo to create review for each language.
+Following are the detailed instructions on how to create review for each language.

 ### C#
-Run `dotnet pack` for the required package to generate nuget file.
+Run `dotnet pack` for the required package to generate Nuget file.
 Upload the resulting .nupkg file using `Create Review` link in APIView.

 ### C
 1. Install clang 10 or later.